 3. Results & Discussion

-The present study was undertaken to assess the influence of various plant growth regulators on the morphological traits, yield attributes, and nutritional composition of Pleurotusflorida.
+The study was undertaken to assess the influence of various plant growth regulators on the morphological traits, yield attributes, and nutritional composition of Pleurotusflorida.
 The findings of the experimental study are detailed as below.

 3.1 Effect of spent mushroom substrate on duration of growth stage of Pleurotusflorida